Hari Hara Veera Mallu: Reception

 Jaya Dwivedie from India TV gave the film 3 stars out of 5, praising the action sequences and feeling that Pawan Kalyan's performance was the film's strongest aspect and M. M. Keeravani's music was the soul, but felt that Bobby Deol's Aurangzeb was a stereotypical villain and the VFX, while impressive in most scenes, was weak at times, affecting the immersion.
 Sangeetha Devi Dundoo from The Hindu praised the action sequences and music, but criticised the VFX and writing, remarking that a second part would need far sharper writing and more assured filmmaking.

 Neeshita Nyayapati from Hindustan Times gave the film 2.5 stars out of 5, feeling that while the film had potential to be a fun story about a street smart outlaw, the VFX and writing were a massive letdown.
 Similarly, Paul Nicodemus from The Times of India gave the film 2.5 stars out of 5, and was critical of the VFX and storytelling, while praising the background score, production design and costumes.
+T Maruthi Acharya of India Today gave the movie 2 out of 5 stars and wrote "'Hari Hara Veera Mallu: Part 1' is a film full of ideas, ambition, and star power, but its execution doesn’t quite rise to match them".

+Swarup Kodur of The Indian Express gave the movie 1.5 out of 5 stars and commented "Hari Hara Veera Mallu lets off the opportunity to create a fascinating folk hero for our times, and ends up being a misguided revisionist project".
+Sruthi Ganapathy Raman of The Hollywood Reporter India gave an overall poor review and wrote "What starts off as an occasionally amusing drama about a 17th century Robinhood type getting ready for a heist, goes into deeply problematic territory very soon".
+Ganesh Aaglave of Firstpost gave the movie 2 out of 5 stars and wrote "Hari Hara Veera Mallu: Part 1 has interesting sub-plots and sub-texts exploring Pawan Kalyan's character's hidden motives, but it is a half-baked and dragged screenplay, which has marred the movie".

+The Telegraph Online gave the movie negative reviews and wrote "‘Disappointing’: Pawan Kalyan’s comeback film ‘Hari Hara Veera Mallu’ gets a thumbs down".
+As per Arshdeep Kaur of Livemint, gave the movie a mediocre rating and wrote "The much-anticipated period action drama Hari Hara Veera Mallu, starring Pawan Kalyan, failed to impress netizens, who largely deemed it mediocre.
+However, Nidhhi Agerwal emerged as the silver lining, earning praise for her “outstanding performance” in the lead female role".